 The motifs that can be seen on the walls of the ruins at Mitla, can also be seen on the carpet that I purchased only days before my Mitla visit at the workshop of a master Zapotec weaver in the weaving village of Santa Ana Del Valle.
 The Zapotec nation is an Indigenous First Nations population, one that predates the Spanish incursion by millennia.
 Ancient weavings were done on the backstrap loom, a weaving technique practiced globally among most ancient weaving cultures.
 The introduction of the treadle loom through Hispanic incursion changed the nature of weaving within the region introducing a larger woven surface to be worked.
 Contemporary Zapotec visual culture is a syncretic synthesis of Spanish and pre-hispanic indigenous cultural elements and society, all through the creative inspiration and skill of the weavers themselves.

 Exported transnationally, these carpets can be purchased all around the globe, where their high quality of technique, combined with creative originality, and now the resurgence of the use of natural dyestuffs make them a desired commodity from Toronto to Tokyo.
-This process of transnational production and dissemination creates an inter-influenced production mode, where both design and production are inter-mediated through market demands, as well as the creative inspiration of the artisans themselves.
+This process of transnational production and distribution creates an inter-influenced production mode, where both design and production are inter-mediated through market demands, as well as the creative inspiration of the artisans themselves.
 The current modes of production of Zapotec weaving can be seen as a success story, as they have proven to be lucrative for the weavers.
 (Which is not always the case within artisanal industries.)
-The weavers of the Zapotec nation have managed to bridge global desires for their product, all the while maintaining an autonomy and continuity of creative expression.
+The weavers of the Zapotec Nation have managed to bridge global desires for their product, all the while maintaining an autonomy and continuity of creative expression.
 Resulting in a very high quality product, and an expression of autonomous history that can be observed in both decorative elements as well as in material composition, and natural dyes.